 Steps to Purchasing Property in Greece

-After finding the property you want to purchase, you need to instruct a Greek qualified lawyer.
-Your choice of lawyer is entirely up to you, although we have some good recommendations.
-Your lawyer will assist you with the following steps and will need Power of Attorney if you live abroad (the PoW will allow your lawyer to act on your behalf when you are not in Greece).
+Your lawyer will assist you with the following steps and will need a Power of Attorney if you live abroad (the PoW will allow your lawyer to act on your behalf when you are not in Greece):

-Step 1: Pay a deposit of at least €5.000 and up to 10% of the property value to secure it and remove the listing from all marketing platforms.
-This is usually paid directly to the seller via a private agreement deductable from the
+Step 1: Pay a deposit which could be from around €5,000 to secure the property and remove the listing from all marketing platforms.
+This is usually paid directly to the seller with a private agreement.

 Step 2: Pre-contract or purchase agreement